The success of any business purely depends on a steady stream of customers. Where are your best customers? Online, looking for your services.

 Any SEO specialist worth their salt knows that links can make your website work harder.

 Link building involves getting other websites to link, or ‘backlink’ to yours.
 Not only does this bring more traffic to your business from other websites, but it also gives your website more “authority” in the eyes of search engines.
 This in turn helps your site to rank well.

 There was a time when you could spam links all over the internet and call it a day.
-Today, you’ll want high quality backlinks over any sort of high quantity.
+Today, you’ll want to prioritize quality over high quantity when it comes to backlink optimization.